SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/Compatibility.md

   For example, `UInt64(0xffff_ffff_ffff_ffff)` evaluates to the correct value rather than overflowing.

-Concurrency requires Swift 5
-and a version of the Swift standard library that provides the corresponding concurrency types.
+Concurrency requires the Swift 5 language mode and a version of the Swift standard library that provides the corresponding concurrency types.
 On Apple platforms, set a deployment target of at least iOS 13, macOS 10.15, tvOS 13, or watchOS 6.

-A target written in 6 can depend on a target that's written in Swift 5, Swift 4.2 or Swift 4, and vice versa.
+A target written in Swift 6 can depend on a target that's written in Swift 5, Swift 4.2 or Swift 4, and vice versa.
 This means, if you have a large project